eclipse-iofog/Controller/README.md

         fog-controller config -add ioauthoring_ip_address 127.0.0.1
         fog-controller config -add ioauthoring_protocol https

+Do not forget to update ioAuthoring configs and add certificates under /etc/iofog/ on the machine where fog agent is running!

 To setup email sender, do following steps:

         fog-controller config -add email_address abc@xyz.com